 The Board is able to undertake the functions of a remuneration committee because:

-- the Manager is a dedicated manager to only CCT and in general, REITs (including CCT) have a more focused scope and scale of business compared to those of listed companies.
+- the Manager does not manage any other REITs and in general, REITs (including CCT) have a more focused scope and scale of business compared to those of listed companies.
 For this reason, the Board's capacity would not be unduly stretched by reason of it undertaking the responsibilities of a remuneration committee and the Board would be able to give adequate attention to such issues relating to remuneration matters; and

 In undertaking this function, the Board oversees the design and implementation of the remuneration policy and the specific remuneration packages for each Director and senior executives including the CEO.
 No member of the Board, however, will be involved in any decision of the Board relating to his or her own remuneration.

 The Board sets the remuneration policies in line with CCT Group's business strategy and approves the executive compensation framework based on the key principle of linking pay to performance.
-The Board has access to independent remuneration consultants to advise as required.
+The Board has access to independent remuneration consultants for advice if required.

-In terms of the process adopted by the Manager for developing policies on remuneration and determining the remuneration packages for Directors and executive officers, the Manager, through an independent remuneration consultant, takes into account compensation benchmarks within the industry, as appropriate.
+In terms of the process adopted by the Manager for developing and reviewing policies on remuneration and determining the remuneration packages for Directors and executive officers, the Manager, through an independent remuneration consultant, takes into account compensation benchmarks within the industry, as appropriate, so as to ensure that the remuneration packages payable to Directors and executive officers are in line with the objectives of the remuneration policies.
 It also considers the compensation framework of CL as a point of reference.
 The Manager is a subsidiary of CL which also holds a significant stake in CCT.
 The association with the CL Group puts the Manager in a better position to attract and retain better qualified management talent; it provides an intangible benefit to the Manager such that it allows its employees to associate themselves with an established corporate group which can offer them the depth and breadth of experience and enhanced career development opportunities.
-In FY 2017, an independent remuneration consultant, Mercer (Singapore) Pte Ltd (Mercer), was appointed to provide professional advice on Board and executive remuneration.
-Mercer is a global consulting leader in talent, health, retirement and investments with operations in more than 130 countries and employs more than 22,000 people globally.
+In FY 2018, an independent remuneration consultant, Willis Towers Watson, was appointed to provide professional advice on Board and executive remuneration.
+Willis Towers Watson is a leading global advisory, broking and solutions company with over 40,000 employees serving more than 140 countries.
 The consultant is not related to the Manager, its controlling shareholder, its related corporations or any of its Directors.